briandigital/bd4/portfolio/index.md

 With a broad foundation of skills and experience, I consider myself a generalist in the field, able to play many different roles in a team.
 I work along side specialists, able to fill skill gaps between team members, while keeping an eye on the project holistically.

+I am a proponent of using open web technologies to produce accessible, progressively-enhanced, responsive designs.
+Holding a <abbr title="Master of Education Degree">M.Ed</abbr>. in Instructional Design, I especially enjoy working where design and learning intersect.

 The skills I have used the most over the past decade of UX work include,

 * Sketching and ideation, both solo, in small groups or leading team design studio workshops, including constructive critique.